harness/developer-hub/docs/chaos-engineering/chaos-faults/cloud-foundry/cf-app-jvm-method-exception.md

 ## Use cases
 CF app JVM method exception:
-- Verify an application’s ability to recover gracefully from unexpected exceptions.
+- Verifies an application's ability to recover gracefully from unexpected exceptions.
-- Uncover issues in error handling logic during development.
+- Uncovers issues in error handling logic during development.
-- Simulate real-world errors to strengthen the application's ability to handle them.
+- Simulates real-world errors to strengthen the application's ability to handle them.
-- Gain confidence in the application's ability to function during potential failures.
+- Helps gain confidence in the application's ability to function during potential failures.
-- Evaluating how exceptions impact resource allocation and de-allocation strategies.
+- Evaluates how exceptions impact resource allocation and de-allocation strategies.

 ### Mandatory tunables
 <table>